TrainingByPackt/Beginning-Vue.js/README.md

 # Beginning-Vue.js

-Code bundles for Beginning Vue.js, published by Packt.
+Code bundles for Beginning Vue.js by Andrea Passaglia and published by Packt.

-Code Bundles for Courseware on Beginning Vue.js- Andrea Passaglia

 Vue.js is an open source JavaScript library for building modern, interactive web applications.
 With a rapidly growing community and a strong ecosystem, Vue.js makes developing complex single page applications a breeze.